Degeneration limits of Virasoro vertex operators and Painlev\'e tau functions: Introduction

 \subsection{Virasoro vertex operators}

 In two-dimensional conformal field theories, vertex operators are specific linear maps between Verma modules of the Virasoro algebra.
-We call the expectation values of such vertex operators conformal blocks, which are essential objects in two-dimensional conformal field theory, initiated by Belavin, Polyakov, and Zamolodchikov \cite{BPZ}, and play an indispensable role in mathematics and theoretical physics.
+We call the expectation values of such vertex operators conformal blocks, which are essential objects in two-dimensional conformal field theory, initiated by Belavin, Polyakov, and Zamolodchikov \cite{BPZ}, and play an indispensable role in mathematics and theoretical physics\footnote{ Unless otherwise stated, all variables and parameters are complex.
+Positivity or reality assumptions are imposed only when we choose explicit branches and contours for the free-field integral representations.}.

 In 2009, Gaiotto recognized the need to consider conformal field theories with irregular singularities in connection with asymptotically free $N=2$ gauge theories \cite{Gaiotto}.
-To analyze irregular singularities, an irregular vector $\ket{\Lambda}$ of rank $r$ is defined by the conditions:
+To analyze irregular singularities, an irregular vector $\ket{\Lambda}$ is defined by the following conditions:

 Here, $L_n$ are the Virasoro generators.
-In the same year, Jimbo, Nagoya, and Sun defined the confluent Knizhnik-Zamolodchikov (KZ) equations for the Lie algebra $\mathfrak{sl}_2$, and obtained integral representations of their solutions \cite{JNS} to enhance our knowledge of the quantum Painlevé equations.
-Subsequently, in 2010, Nagoya and Sun introduced confluent primary fields associated with any simple Lie algebra for the Wess-Zumino-Novikov-Witten model with irregular singularities \cite{Nagoya Sun 2010}.
-In 2012, Gaiotto and Teschner investigated irregular vertex operators.
-They demonstrated that irregular vertex operators (rank one) can be obtained as degeneration limits of regular operators by using a rearranged expansion \cite{GT}.
+The vector $\ket{\Lambda}$ is said to be of rank $r$ when $\Lambda_{2r} \neq 0$, and of rank $r - 1/2$ when $\Lambda_{2r} = 0$ and $\Lambda_{2r-1} \neq 0$.
+In 2012, Gaiotto and Teschner investigated irregular states and their collision limits in Liouville theory \cite{GT}.
+Their rearranged expansion in the rank-one case suggested the degeneration mechanism that is used here for vertex-operator matrix elements.

 In 2015, a mathematically rigorous definition of an irregular vertex operator